 There’s not too much suspense to be had here, unfortunately.
 After all, if I didn’t choose Oberlin in the end I wouldn’t be writing this nearly a year later.
 Nevertheless, many pro/con lists were made in April 2017.
 Even though my final visit to Oberlin had cemented it in my mind as the right school for me, I agonized over the decision for the rest of the month.
 As ambivalent as my visit to Joey had left me, it was hard to give up the idea of having the Joey “brand” on my resume.
 I began to rationalize the choice.
 Maybe I had just visited Joey on a bad day, and gone to the wrong student panels.
 Maybe I would’ve enjoyed myself if it hadn’t been caught out in the rain.
 Maybe those sample lectures I enjoyed were all the proof I needed that Joey was where I really belonged.

-In the end, however, the decision really came down to this: attend the college where I “should” go based on the notion drilled into me by my type-A classmates that I had to go to the school with the most “prestige”—whatever that may signify—or attend the college that I knew I would enjoy attending (it’s worth mentioning for those of you concerned with prestige—and you really shouldn’t be—that Oberlin certainly has its fair share).
+In the end, however, the decision came down to this: attend the college where I “should” go based on the notion drilled into me by my type-A classmates that I had to go to the school with the most “prestige” (whatever that may signify), or attend the college that I knew I would enjoy attending (it’s worth mentioning for those of you concerned with prestige—and you really shouldn’t be—that Oberlin certainly has its fair share).
 I can’t remember if I closed my eyes as I clicked “submit” on my Oberlin enrollment form, but I wasn’t 100% that I had made the right choice, even as August rolled around.

 A year later, I’m convinced it’s one of the best decisions I’ve ever made, because what the nice shiny admissions brochures say about Oberlin is true.
-Academic and musical excellence intersects here like at no other liberal arts college, and Oberlin is home to a campus culture that’s unique and engaging, with events to match—I didn’t know what a Jellyfish Parade might look like at Oberlin, but I sure do now.
+Academic and musical excellence intersect here like at no other institution, and Oberlin is home to a campus culture that’s unique and engaging, with events to match—I didn’t know what a Jellyfish Parade might look like at Oberlin, but I sure do now.
 Oberlin was my “fit” and I wouldn’t trade being an Obie for anything.